 Each offers its own blend of New England charm, outdoor activities, and local attractions.

-Get a discount of 15% to 70% on accommodation in New Haven County!
+Get a discount of 15% to 70% on accommodation in Meriden!
 Look for deals here: